rpanos/solaceChallenge/DISCUSSION.md

 - I tried to refine colum width and make the specialties col very configurable but much more work could be done there

- ...but most of all I would explain more about why I made these changes.
+ ...but most of all, if I had more time I would provide better explanations about why I made these changes.
 Since I am safely over 2 hrs, I am hoping most are self explanitory and I sincerely look fwd to discussing my changes.